 This relationships, sex and health education policy covers the Oak Tree Federation approach to teaching relationships, sex and health education (RSHE).
 The core policy was provided by East Sussex County Council as an adopted model policy.
 This policy has been subject to thorough consultation with the whole-school community including pupils, parents/carers, staff, school governors and where relevant appropriate members of the wider community such as medical professionals and faith leaders.
 Pupil consultation has ensured that the needs of all pupils can be met through the delivery of an age and stage appropriate RSHE curriculum that addresses relevant issues, informed by analysis of public health data and pupil priorities.
-Consultation methods have included discussions with parents and carers through forums Key needs identified were being clear on what children would be learning.
+Consultation methods have included [insert details of pupil involvement].
+Key needs identified were [insert details of identified needs].
 Pupil consultation has been used to inform the creation of the school's RSHE curriculum and this policy where appropriate.